rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Just like with controller views, use +yield+ to render the view inside the layout.
+Just like with controller views, use `yield` to render the view inside the layout.

-You can also pass in a <tt>:layout => 'layout_name'</tt> option to the render call inside the format block to specify different layouts for different actions:
+You can also pass in a `:layout => 'layout_name'` option to the render call inside the format block to specify different layouts for different actions:

 ```ruby
 class UserMailer < ActionMailer::Base